akashrathore94/WeatherApp/README.md

 so if you search delhi, lahore or berlin you get the data from the dummy data list The person who joined the call suggested to create a dummy data instead of waiting for my key to be activated

-so if you earch for delhi, berlin or lahore you get the response else you get an alert stating city not found i have added search functionaly both on search button and pressing enter while typing in the input used apexChart api for displaying chart
+so if you search for delhi, berlin or lahore you get the response else you get an alert stating city not found i have added search functionaly both on search button and pressing enter while typing in the input used apexChart api for displaying chart